Come and Try Day 1st March 2026

 Flying sites

-The Latrobe Valley Model Aero Club currently has 2 power Model flying sites and 2 Slope Gliding sites in the area from Traralgon to Drouin.
+The Latrobe Valley Model Aero Club currently has 2 power Model flying sites and a Slope Gliding site in the area from Traralgon to Drouin.

 NOTE: No Model flying at any Club Sites on days of total fire ban.
 All LVMAC Club Sites are in the West and South Gippsland Fire Region.